 I went mad the first few weeks of lock down.
 There was an article in the BBC mid April that described how it takes 20-30 days to adapt – I was definitely evidence of this!
 I am an extrovert and my world revolves around meeting people and building relationships over coffees and activities which lock down made impossible.

-However overtime you do get used to virtual engagements.
-I becomes the norm and things like our virtual pubs and virutal board game sessions with friends and family have been very important to me.
+However over time you do get used to virtual engagements.
+I becomes the norm and things like our virtual pubs and virtual board game sessions with friends and family have been very important to me.